audiosocket/heroku-env/README.md

 If you specify a pattern, it'll be used to munge the `--app` argument if it's passed.
-Use `%s` to mark the part of the pattern you'd like to replace.
-Example:
+Use `%s` to mark the part of the pattern you'd like to
+replace:

     $ heroku foo --app master  # is actually...
     $ heroku foo --app audiosocket-awesometown-master

-If you specify a default, it'll be added and expanded as well.
-Example:
+If you specify a default, it'll be added and expanded as well:

     $ heroku foo  # is actually...
     $ heroku foo --app audiosocket-awesometown-next

 It'll also try to be smart about `--app` when it shouldn't be munged, but no guarantees.

+## Releasing

+There's a `release` command, which is dangerously simple:

+    $ heroku release  # is actually...
+    $ git push -f git@heroku.com:audiosocket-awesometown-next.git HEAD:master

 ## Install/Upgrade